dart-lang/site-www/src/language/patterns.md

 A single [case pattern](#switch-statements-and-expressions) can achieve the same validation.
-Single cases are conducive to [if-case][if] statements.
+Single cases work best as [if-case][if] statements.
-An if-case pattern is a more declarative, and much less verbose method of validating JSON:
+Patterns provide a more declarative, and much less verbose method of validating JSON:

 ```dart